3DBAG/3dbag-pipeline/README.md

 make build = building the postgres image make run = starts the postgres container

-Then you can run the fast unit  test for all packaged with:
+Then you can run the fast unit test for all packages with:

  ```shell
  make test
  ```

 For running also the slow tests (which require more time) you can run:

   ```shell
  make test_slow
  ```

- For running all tests, including the ones that [require the building the tools](#requirements-for-running-the-slow-and-integration-tests-and-for-production) and the integration tests, you can run:
+ For running all tests, including the ones that [require building the tools](#requirements-for-running-the-slow-and-integration-tests-and-for-production) and the integration tests, you can run:

  ```shell
  make test_all